edgecastle/relay-docs/gpio.md

 ### Explanation of properties:

+The response represents two things.
+First, the pin and its capabilities:

 * *pinInfo* - a `PinInfo` object (see below)

+And the current state of the pin:

 * *pinOpen* - `true` or `false` (whether the pin has been opened)
 * *pinMode* - `OUTPUT` or `INPUT` or `null` if pin is not open
 * *value* - `HIGH` or `LOW` or `null` if pin is not open as `INPUT`